Beijing Bus: Buying tickets

 On buses with a ticket clerk on board, the clerk can sell paper tickets and give exact change.
 The ticket clerk will ask riders deboarding the bus to show the paper ticket they had purchased, their bus pass or swipe their discount card.
 On bus routes designated as having no ticket clerks (无人售票), riders must pay exact fare in cash, show the driver their bus pass, or swipe a discount card when they board and deboard the bus.

 Discount card

 Riders paying with the Yikatong metrocard receive 50% discount off the cash fare.
 Hence, with a Yikatong card, the starting becomes ¥1.00 per ride.
-Riders with the student metro card enjoy 70% discount off the cash fare.
+Riders with the student metro card enjoy 75% discount off the cash fare, the starting becomes ¥0.50 per ride.
 Riders must swipe twice, both on boarding and deboarding the bus, so the trip distance can be calculated.

 Until the introduction of the Yikatong metrocard in 2006, Beijing Bus Passes were a popular choice for discounted bus fare.
 Bus passes are available for three days (¥10 for a maximum of 18 rides), seven days (¥20 for 42 rides), 15 days (¥40 for 90 rides).
 The Yikatong has no expiration date and has a lower per ride cost.
 The Yikatong card can be purchased or have value added at any Beijing Subway station or at any of 89 bus stops around the city.
+Nowadays, there are no more bus passes.